raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-In the example projects, now compare the code used the relevant sprites by exploring their **Code** tab.
+In the example projects, now compare the code of the relevant sprites by exploring their **Code** tab.
 Each sprite has a different **algorithm** which makes its behaviour unique:

 + `motion`{:class="block3motion"} blocks - **compare** the code used to create the movement for each sprite.